1. Support Group

 In Alcoholics Anonymous, getting a sponsor is absolutely foundational to the program – you can hardly work the program without one!
 Other recovery groups may not have “sponsors,” per se, but almost every effective recovery model includes mentorship of some kind.
 This is important because, while the group is a useful accountability tool, sponsorship or mentorship can take this to the next level.

 No matter how close you are with the people in your recovery group, you’ll never be able to dive deep into personal issues with every single person in the group.
 Likewise, they can’t all be available to help you through crises, although some of them are sure to be there for you.
 A sponsor or mentor fills this role.
-You can get truly honest with them on a gut level, and they can provide you individualized guidance.
+You can get truly honest with them on a gut level, and they can provide you with individualized guidance.

 “Connection” is a vague, broad term, but in this context, we’re talking about your connection to the world around you.
 Some people find this through spirituality or religion.
 Others find it through more secular means, but the concept is the same.
 While we’re drinking or using, we have lost our place in the world.
 We haven’t considered the larger forces moving around us, whether it be God, nature, or the ebb and flow of humanity.

 It may seem silly to indulge in these kinds of grandiose concepts while we’re fighting for our lives.
-Still, the experience of countless addicts and alcoholics who have gone before us indicate the vital importance of a connection to the world around us.
+Still, the experience of countless addicts and alcoholics who have gone before us indicates the vital importance of a connection to the world around us.
 It grounds us, centers us, and provides us with humility when we need it most.